 Make sure to try some locally-made beverages, too!
 Croatian slivovitz is the most popular type of fruit rakija made of fermented plums, frequently referred to as “plum brandy.”
 Plavac Mali is one of the most famous wines due to its rich and tart taste, made from grapes that grow under the hot sun of Dalmatia.
 If you are a white wine lover, do not miss the chance to try the Malvasia wine from Istria.
 It can make for the best kind of refreshment after a long day at the beach.

-Despite its small territory, you can find many kinds of tourist attractions in Croatia, ranging from beaches and islands and old cities built by Roman emperors to national parks with forests and caves and delicious food.
+Despite its small territory, you can find many kinds of tourist attractions in Croatia, ranging from beaches, islands, and old cities built by Roman emperors to national parks with forests, caves, and delicious food.
+To make your trip even more enjoyable, why not learn Croatian before you go?

 This country’s versatility makes it appealing to all kinds of tourists, making it a perfect choice for any activity, from sunbathing to exploring nature or trying out new water sports.